-NES energy rates are set and regulated by the Tennessee Valley Authority (TVA).
-All residential customers in the NES service area pay the same electric rate regardless of social status, income, or place of residence.
+NES rates are set and regulated by the Tennessee Valley Authority (TVA).
+All NES residential customers pay the same electric rate regardless of social status, income or place of residence.

 A typical NES customer uses approximately 1,300 kilowatt hours of electricity each month.

-TVA Fuel Cost Adjustment 0.149 cents per kWh
+TVA Fuel Cost Adjustment 0.424 cents per kWh (Transition)

 Degree days determine how much need there is to heat or cool your home by measuring how weather compares from month to month.

-Customers are charged a higher rate in the summer (June- September) and winter (December-March).
+TVA charges customers a higher rate in the summer (June- September) and winter (December-March) when it cost the most to produce power because of increased customer usage.
 Rates are lower during transitional months (April-May & October-November).